-- Academic bankruptcy can only apply to undergraduate coursework. - An academic bankruptcy cannot be applied once a degree is earned. - Transfer and placement credits are not eligible for academic bankruptcy. - No financial forgiveness will apply.
+Academic bankruptcy can only apply to undergraduate coursework.

+An academic bankruptcy cannot be applied once a baccalaureate degree is earned.

+Transfer and placement credits are not eligible for academic bankruptcy.

+No financial forgiveness will apply.
 No financial obligation will be lifted or refunded.
-Money owed will still be owed. - If Business office hold is in place, it must be cleared prior to any Academic Bankruptcy forgiveness request is considered. - If Academic Bankruptcy is approved, any and all future registrations will require advisement through one of TROY's assigned Centers for Student Success.
+Money owed will still be owed.

+If Business office hold is in place, it must be cleared prior to any Academic Bankruptcy forgiveness request is considered.

+If Academic Bankruptcy is approved, registration upon enrollment will require advisement through one of TROY's assigned Centers for Student Success.